Enjoy a Luxury Croatia Yacht Charter

 - Shellfish farms, and waters filled with fresh seafood;

-- Fields of grape vines providing bounty to boutique wineries producing great local wines.
+- Fields of grape vines providing the bounty to boutique wineries producing great local wines.

 All combined with borrowed influences in cuisine and architecture left by centuries of foreign traders that sailed these shores so long ago, that today are distilled into a curious blend of old and new.